Best Of19 min read

 • Strong WordPress and PHP performance on Turbo/LiteSpeed plans

-• Generous storage allocations relative to price
+• Generous storage for the price

-• Helpful, technically competent support team
+• Helpful, technically solid support team

 • Free migrations make switching painless